 Neither during nor at the end of the financial year was the Group or the Company a party to any arrangements whose object is to enable the directors to acquire benefits by means of the acquisition of shares in or debentures of the Company or any other body corporate.

 DIRECTORS' REMUNERATION

-The details of the directors' remuneration are disclosed in Note 30(a) to the financial statements.
+The details of the directors' remuneration paid or payable to the directors of the Company during the financial year are disclosed in Note 29(a) to the financial statements.